-Total Non- Instructor's Total Core Core Highest Quali- Course Course Course Pre- fication Earned Year and Semester Semester requisites and and Discipline Semester Course Title Hours Hours Co-requisites Instructor(s) of Study YEAR 1 Semester 1 Intro to Biology 101, Section 1 31 48 Not applicable Prof. Lee PhD Biology Intro Biology 101, Section 2 Prof. Rinaud PhD Biology Contemporary Canadian Litera- ture (Liberal Arts) 56 Not applicable Prof. Cooper Prof. Chan PhD English PhD English Semester 2 Biology 102 Section 1 48 Biology 101 Prof. Rinaud PhD Biology Biology 102, Section 2 Faculty to be hired MA minimum, PhD preferred
+Total Non- Instructor's Total Core Core Highest Quali- Course Se- Course Se- Course Prereq- fication Earned Year and mester mester uisites and Co- and Discipline Semester Course Title Hours Hours requisites Instructor(s) of Study YEAR 1 Semester 1 Intro to Biology 101, Section 1 48 Not applicable Prof. Lee PhD Biology Intro Biology 101, Section 2 Prof. Rinaud PhD Biology Contemporary Canadian Litera- ture (Liberal Arts) 56 Not applicable Prof. Cooper Prof. Chan PhD English PhD English Semester 2 Biology 102 Section 1 48 Biology 101 Prof. Rinaud PhD Biology Biology 102, Section 2 Faculty to be hired MA minimum, PhD preferred Ethical Practices in Genetic Re- search 46 Philosophy 101 Prof. Andrews PhD Biochemis- try YEAR 2 Semester 1 Biology 200 48 Biology 102 Prof. Patel MSc Biology Semester 2 Subtotal C ourse Hours 144 102

-31 For courses which service a number of degree programs (e.g. "Intro to Biology" which has students from a number of different degrees) or other multi-section courses, estimate the number of sections of this course necessary for the number of students from the degree program under review and indicate instructors sufficient for this number of sections.
+&lt;sup>31 For courses which service a number of degree programs (e.g. "Intro to Biology" which has students from a number of different degrees) or other multi-section courses, estimate the number of sections of this course necessary for the number of students from the degree program under review and indicate instructors sufficient for this number of sections.
 Your designation of particular sections here (Section 1, Section 2 above) is of course arbitrary: it is only expected that the number of sections recorded here be sufficient to accommodate the number of students expected from the degree program under review.
 There is no obligation to ensure that students from particular programs be registered solely in particular sections of the course.